ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_mediation/index.rst

 Risk deletion (PAFs) in the presence of mediation
 -------------------------------------------------

-In order to accurately perform risk deletion in the presence of mediation, we must use the correct risk-outcome effects, as described in the previous sections, **and** we must account for the correlation between risks caused by risk-risk effects.
 We generally perform risk deletion by calculating a population-attributable fraction (PAF): the proportion of an outcome that is attributable to all our modeled risk factors.
 Then, we delete this proportion of the observed outcome to obtain the risk-deleted value.

+When we perform risk deletion, we should use **the same** causal diagram that we model.
+For example, when our diagram has a direct pathway separate from mediated pathways, we should use those pathways and their **pathway** effects in the risk deletion calculation, not the total effect.

+In order to accurately perform risk deletion in the presence of mediation, we must use the correct risk-outcome effects, as described in the previous sections, **and** we must account for the correlation between risks caused by risk-risk effects.

 Because R1 has a direct causal effect on R2 in this diagram, they will certainly be correlated.